The U.S. Federal Trade Commission (FTC) has announced its annual

 is an antitrust statute that authorizes the FTC and the Antitrust

-Division of the Department of Justice (DOJ) to evaluate the
+Division of the Department of Justice (DOJ) to suspend certain

-transactions.
-The HSR Act requires the parties contemplating
+effects.
+The HSR Act requires the parties contemplating mergers or

-mergers or acquisitions that meet or exceed jurisdictional
+acquisitions that meet or exceed certain jurisdictional thresholds

-thresholds to (i) provide information to the FTC and DOJ regarding
+to (i) provide information to the FTC and DOJ regarding the

-the acquisition and the parties’ business operations, and
+acquisition and the parties' business operations, and (ii)

 completing the proposed transaction.
 The FTC revises the thresholds